richardye101/CSCD25-Final-Project/README.md

 The year 2019 to 2021 has seen countless events with global ramifications.
 As individuals become increasingly interconnected online through social media, it raises questions about how they are interacting with one another on these platforms and why.
 To understand these changes is to understand what people find most interesting or important, and how they feel about them.
 In this work, we will take a stab at answering this question by examining a subset of ~5000 reddit communities and the changes in activity level within them, as well as whether the sentiment associated with the activity is positive or negative.
 We will look at subreddits that have grown in size, and those that have contracted separately, and try to understand what sets them apart.
 We will then identify whether the activity through the grown/contraction phases is largely related to positive or negative sentiment, time permitting.

+# Hypothesis: Activity level changes in subreddits are positively correlated with the degree of positive or negative sentiment associated with the activity.

 ### Research questions:

 1. What are the similarities shared between subreddits that experienced similar activity level changes?